drimweb/mindai/mindai-trust-protocol/incentive-model.md

 * Tied to the **outcome of service agreements**
 * Logged immutably, auditable by any network participant

-Through this mechanism, the MindAI Exchange Protocol ensures that validation services remain:
+Through this mechanism, the MindAI Trust Protocol ensures that validation services remain:

 * Competitive
 * Transparent